iamwillcode/Intune-Autopilot-Tool/README.md

 # REQUIREMENTS

-ALL NEEDED FILEDS IN THE SCRIPT HAVE "#ChangeMe" STRING SO THEY CAN BE EASILY IDENTIFIED AND ALTERED TO YOUR VALUES, just use Find.
+ALL NEEDED FIELDS IN THE SCRIPT HAVE "#ChangeMe" STRING SO THEY CAN BE EASILY IDENTIFIED AND ALTERED TO YOUR VALUES, just use Find.

 #### - You need to have every User in your Azure AD with the extensionAttribute5 field filled in the GroupTag value (Tag) of the sub-company the User belongs to.
 #### - You need to upload the MahApps.Metro DLL files to an Azure Blob storage, so these can be retrived by the script upon execution.